CianMRoche/AstroWiki/Instrumentation and methods/Observatories.md

 ## LIGO
 Why are GW sensitivity curves V-shaped?

+Rate goes with range cubed -> rate ~ volume we can probe.
+2x more instrument sensitivity means can detect same events from a volume 8x bigger in the universe.

 ## VIRGO